 North Carolina Division of Water Resources (NCDWR): The Corps will generally not make a final permit decision until the NCDWR issues, denies, or waives the state Certification as required by Section 401 of the Clean Water Act (PL 92-500).
 The receipt of the application and this public notice, combined with the appropriate application fee, at the NCDWR Central Office in Raleigh constitutes initial receipt of an application for a 401 Certification.
-A waiver will be deemed to occur if the NCDWR fails to act on this request for certification within sixty days of receipt of a complete application.
+Unless NCDWR is granted a time review extension, a waiver will be deemed to occur if the NCDWR fails to act on this request for certification within sixty days of receipt of a complete application.
 Additional information regarding the 401 Certification may be reviewed at the NCDWR Central Office, 401 and Buffer Permitting Unit, 512 North Salisbury Street, Raleigh, North Carolina 27604-2260.
-All persons desiring to make comments regarding the application for a 401 Certification should do so, in writing, by February 21, 2019 to:
+All persons desiring to make comments regarding the application for a 401 Certification should do so, in writing, by October 18, 2020 to:

-NCDWR Central Office Attention: Ms. Karen Higgins, 401 and Buffer Permitting Unit (USPS mailing address): 1617 Mail Service Center, Raleigh, NC 27699-1617 Or,
+NCDWR Central Office

+Attention: Mr. Paul Wojoski, 401 and Buffer Permitting Unit (USPS mailing address): 1617 Mail Service Center, Raleigh, NC 27699-1617

+Or,